How can you ensure data protection and security during collection, storage, and transfer?

 - What will be the volume of the data?

-Researchers, including PhD candidates, have multiple options that can be used, some of which are listed below.
-More information about these storage options is available behind their respective links.
-The Storage finder is a tool that will give you a number of storage options suitable for your research.
+The VU offers a few storage services that can be used by every VU researcher.
+The Storage finder is a tool that will help you select storage platforms suitable for your project.
 For more individual guidance, please get in touch with the Research Data Management Support Desk for advice, particularly when you are working with commercial, personal or otherwise sensitive data, or when you have a complex IT setup.

-VU IT offers several services for employees to store their files.
-Examples are:
+VU IT offers 2 cloud services to store data:

-🔒 OneDrive: personal storage for all VU employees and part of the Microsoft 365 platform.
+🔒 OneDrive: personal cloud storage for all VU employees and part of the Microsoft 365 platform.
 OneDrive allows you to store files locally and in the Microsoft cloud, and share folders and documents with colleagues.
-Since this is personal storage, tied to someone’s personal VU account, we don’t usually recommend storing research data in OneDrive: if the account holder leaves the VU, the account and all the data on it, disappear.
+Since this is personal storage, tied to someone’s personal VU account, we don’t usually recommend storing research data in OneDrive: if the account holder leaves VU Amsterdam, the account and all the data on it, disappear.

 🔒 Teams.
 Faculties, divisions and departments have their own Team - part of the Microsoft 365 platform - where they store shared documents and where they can interact and chat.
-Projects may also request a project team.
-But note that Teams is not always the best location to store your research data and has several limitations, especially when it comes to working with non-Microsoft file formats, large volumes of data, interacting with data, and collaborating with partners outside of the VU.
+Projects may also request a project Team, but note that Teams is not always the best location to store your research data and has several limitations, especially when it comes to working with non-Microsoft file formats, large volumes of data, interacting with data, and collaborating with partners outside of VU Amsterdam.
 Contact the RDM Support Desk to find out more about the suitability of Teams for your project.

 Research data-specific storage options

-The options above are standard data storage options at the VU to which all employees have access.
-But the VU also offers storage specifically for research data.
-Some of them are hosted locally at the VU, while others are SURF cloud services.
 When selecting a cloud-based service it is important to remember to check where the data will be hosted.
-If the research project involves sensitive data it may be necessary to choose cloud-based options that guarantee that the data will stay in the EEA or on servers based in the EEA.
+If the research project involves sensitive data it may be necessary to choose cloud-based options that guarantee that the data will stay in the EEA or on servers based in the EEA. make sure access to the data is not tied to just one account to avoid getting locked out of important data.

 What is Data Protection?